 FOOD PERISHABILITY AND PRESERVATION

-1. Rancid smell and taste; fats develop a penetrating and unpleasant odour, bitter flavour, and change in colour.
+1. Rancid smell and taste; fats develop a penetrating and unpleasant odor, bitter flavor, and change in color.

 2. Rooting food loses its nutrients (essential fatty acids, vitamins).

 Antioxidants, known as oxygen “catchers” prolong the durability of food by protecting it against deterioration caused by oxidation.

 Natural Antioxidants protect food against oxidative changes.
 The best natural antioxidants are in sesame oil, cottonseed oil, and some spices (rosemary, sage).